gfeiden/PHYS-3210/Week 01/README.md

    9. Will there be a time when the series does not numerically converge?
       Make a figure or two from the data you generate to support your conclusion.
-  10. _Challenge_ Modify your algorithm to be valid for any value of _x_.
+  10. **_Challenge_** Modify your algorithm to be valid for any value of _x_.

 ### Weekly Problem 01

 Read the handout prior to class on Friday.
 Try to understand the derivation of Equation 4.
+Before you begin, derive Equation 4 from the reading and explain in detail your reasoning for each step of the derivation.

-Then, complete problem 5.1 (First Computer Lab: HIV Example) in Physical Modeling.
+Next, complete Problem 5.1 (First Computer Lab: HIV Example) in Physical Modeling.
 In addition, answer the following questions:

+ 1. What were the key assumptions made in the derivation and in your approach to solving the problem that made the problem tractable?
+ 2. What would be the consequences of relaxing the assumptions listed in question 1?
+How might your approach to solving the problem change?
+ 3. How did the two limiting cases help simplify the problem?

-_Challenge_: Write a function to compute the viral load for a given set of parameters (`A`, `B`, `alpha`, `beta`) and produce figures for assignment part b using your function.
+**_Challenge_**: Write a function to compute the viral load for a given set of parameters (`A`, `B`, `alpha`, `beta`).
+Produce figures for assignment part b using your function.